johnjameswhitman/hackduke2023backend/docs/lab/03_data_modeling.md

 Let's wire this new `severity` field into the model.

-!!! tip "Activate `venv`"

-    Whenever you hop into a new command line shell, don't forget to reactivate your Python virtual environment.
-From the root of the project run:

-    - macOS / Linux: `source venv/bin/activate`
-    - Windows: `venv\Scripts\Activate.ps1`

 1. Open [`weather/models.py`][weather_models].
 2. Add a new class above `WeatherAlertConfig` with the following:
     ```python